tud-cor/ur5_coppeliasim_roscontrol/README.md

 - launch the `ur5_moveit_planning_execution.launch` file from the `ur5_moveit_config` pkg
 - launch the `moveit_rviz.launch`file from the `ur5_moveit_config` pkg

-By launching the `ur5_demo.launch` launch file, you will see two windows: coppeliasim (with a running simulation for ur5 robot) and rviz (with a motionplanning interface configured for ur5 robot), then you can use the motion planning interface in rviz to control the ur5 robot in coppeliasim. you can use also the available msgs/srvs to control the simulation inside coopeliasim.
+By launching the `ur5_demo.launch` launch file, you will see two windows: CoppeliaSim (with a running simulation of a UR5) and RViz (with a motion planning interface configured for the UR5), then you can use the motion planning interface in RViz to control the UR5 in CoppeliaSim.
+You can use also the available topics and services to control the simulation inside CoppeliaSim.

 ### Generate your own configuration package